The Kingdoms of Life

 See also The Definition of Life and the Synopsis of the Evolution of Life on Earth pages.

-All extant, present-day organisms either possess cell membranes that contain a homeostatic protoplasm ("Cytota") or exist without cell membranes ("Acytota") and depend completely upon a host organism for their metabolism and reproduction.
-For purposes of this outline, only the former, Cytota, are considered to be truly living.
+All extant, present-day organisms either possess cell membranes that contain a homeostatic protoplasm ("Cytota," meaning "those with cells") or exist without cell membranes ("Acytota," meaning "those without cells") and depend completely upon a host organism for their metabolism and reproduction.
+Although both Acytota and Cytota are part of Biota ("living things"), only the latter, Cytota, are considered to be truly "living" for purposes of this outline.
 Therefore, we define life according to the criteria set forth in the Definition of Life page.
 The most widely accepted categories used for the classification of life are set forth below.
 This outline uses a combination of genotypic and phenotypic classifications for its taxonomy.
 Although the genotypic categories predominate and are always described in some manner, some of the conventional, morphologic classifications are maintained because of their continued convenience.
 Because of the large number of recent genetic discoveries, the classification used in this outline results in many categories that cannot easily fit within the conventional order of empire/domain-kingdom-phylum/division-class-order-family-genus-species.
 In cases where the classification does not fit within the conventional scheme, the category is simply labeled "clade."

 - Acytota are entirely dependant upon a host organism for metabolism and reproduction.